Regression-aware Continual Learning for Android Malware Detection: Experiments

 \myparagraph{Influence of Buffer Size.}

-At this point, we now analyze what is the role of Replay in reducing regression by studying the influence of different buffer sizes, while keeping $\alpha$ and $\beta$ constant.
-To this end, we show in \autoref{fig:Buffer_ablation} both classification and regression metrics (computed in backward mode) for increasingly bigger memory buffers.
-Here, larger buffer sizes significantly reduce regression by nearly 50\% without significantly affecting classification performance.
+We now analyze the influence of the buffer size in reducing regression on Replay, keeping $\alpha$ and $\beta$ constant.
+We show in \autoref{fig:Buffer_ablation} classification and regression metrics (backward mode) for increasing memory buffer sizes.
+Larger buffer sizes significantly reduce regression by nearly 50\% without significantly affecting classification performance.